Need Digital Health Services for your research?

 Similar to the strict FDA drug regulations, the 1976 Medical Device Amendments now enforces medical device manufacturers to follow strict testing, marketing, and surveillance procedures.
-It is worth noting that designing and marketing a medical device can take from three to seven years, as opposed to the burdensome process of drug approval that can last 10-15 years (Purnama & Drago, 2019).
-When a new medical device is required as a solution to a health problem, this device undergoes a cycle of research, animal testing, preclinical trials, and redesign.
-After that, the device has to be classified, approved through a specific pathway, and registered by the FDA.
+It is worth noting that designing and marketing a medical device can take from three to seven years, as opposed to the burdensome process of drug approval which can last 10-15 years (Purnama & Drago, 2019).

 Depending on its classification, any novel device can go through one of the following regulatory pathways: pre-marketing notification, pre-market approval, or the humanitarian device exemption.
 We should note that Class I devices (e.g., bandages) do not fall under any pre-market notification or quality system requirements.
 On the other hand, Class II devices (e.g., powered wheelchairs) require pre-marketing notification or a 510(k) submission.